Counterfactual inference in sequential experiments: Problem set-up and algorithm

 \paragraph{Relation with causal panel data} We note that special cases of model \cref{eq:model_mc_complete} have appeared in prior work in panel data settings, synthetic control and synthetic interventions with a bilinear $\lfun^{(a)}$ and shared unit latent factors across treatments.
 In particular, the synthetic control literature~\cite{abadie2,xu2017generalized,arkhangelsky2019synthetic} and the causal panel data literature~\cite{athey2021matrix,bai2021matrix} imposes a bilinear factor model as the counterfactual means under control (treatment $0$) as $\trueobsvar_{\n, \t}^{(0)} = \sangles{\lunit, \ltime}$ as their primary estimands are the control counterfactuals $\trueobsvar_{\n, \t}^{(0)} $.
 On the other hand, in synthetic interventions~\cite{agarwal2021synthetic}, all counterfactuals are modeled via bilinear factor model with shared unit latent factors across treatments, that is, $\trueobs = \sangles{\lunit, \ltime^{(a)}}$.
 Thus our model~\cref{eq:model_mc_complete} is a non-linear generalization of the counterfactual mean model assumed in these works.

 We finally state our non-parametric model as a formal assumption for ease of reference throughout the paper.
-For simplifying the presentation of results, we assume a bilinear latent factor model here, and discuss how our results can be easily extended to non-linear factor model with Lipschitz $\lfun^{(a)}$ in \cref{sub:non_linear_lf}. \begin{assumption}[\bilin] Conditioned on the latent factors $\ulf$ and $\vlf$, the mean counterfactuals satisfy $\trueobsvar_{\n, \t}^{(a)}\! \defeq \E[\obs^{(a)}\vert \ulf,\vlf] = \!\sangles{\lunit^{(a)}, \ltime^{(a)}}$ for $a\in \actionset$. \end{assumption} We make a final remark before describing the overall data generating mechanism. \begin{remark}[Dimensionality reduction] \normalfont The factorization assumption~\cref{eq:model_mc_complete} implicitly serves the purpose of dimensionality reduction as it reduces the effective degrees of freedom for our counterfactual inference task with $\NT$ observed outcomes of estimating $|\actionset|\N\T$ unknowns in $\Theta$ to estimating $|\actionset|(\N+\T)d$ unknowns in $(\ulf, \vlf)$.
+For simplifying the presentation of results for the most of the paper, we state most of our guarantees primarily for a bilinear latent factor model.
+We highlight that this assumption is \emph{not} necessary for our analysis and we present a more general result for the non-linear factor model with Lipschitz $\lfun^{(a)}$ in \cref{sub:non_linear_lf}. \begin{assumption}[\bilin] Conditioned on the latent factors $\ulf$ and $\vlf$, the mean counterfactuals satisfy $\trueobsvar_{\n, \t}^{(a)}\! \defeq \E[\obs^{(a)}\vert \ulf,\vlf] = \!\sangles{\lunit^{(a)}, \ltime^{(a)}}$ for $a\in \actionset$. \end{assumption} We make a final remark before describing the overall data generating mechanism. \begin{remark}[Dimensionality reduction] The factorization assumption~\cref{eq:model_mc_complete} implicitly serves the purpose of dimensionality reduction as it reduces the effective degrees of freedom for our counterfactual inference task with $\NT$ observed outcomes of estimating $|\actionset|\N\T$ unknowns in $\Theta$ to estimating $|\actionset|(\N+\T)d$ unknowns in $(\ulf, \vlf)$.
 Throughout this work, we treat the dimension $d$ of latent factors as fixed while $\N, \T$ get large. \end{remark}